Best Wynwood restaurants

 Why go?
 Because comfort food and cocktails are a heck of a combo, and here you’ll find both done properly in an atmosphere that’ll keep you awake.
 The rotisserie chicken does deliver huge flavor but we also wholeheartedly endorse the Royale with Cheese, a double cheeseburger that never fails to blow us away.

 What is it?
-A young Jewish deli that bakes loaves of the best bread you’ll find in Miami.
+A hip kosher bakery that bakes loaves of the best bread you’ll find in Miami.
 The minimalist shop has a delightfully odd following of old-school Jewish deli aficionados and young Wynwood hipsters.

 Why go?
 The challah sells out in hours, but you can always find a selection of incredibly tasty and fresh sandwiches, toasts, soups and more Jewish classics with creative twists.